CD4+ T cells and antitumor immunity: Th1 and Th2 CD4+T cells

 The same series of experiments, examining the role of CD4+ cells, showed that high levels of IL-4 and IFNγ were present at the site of the tumor, following vaccination, and subsequent tumour challenge.
 (Hung, 1998) IL-4 is the predominant cytokine produced by Th2 cells, while IFNγ is the predominant Th1 cytokine.
 Earlier work has shown that these two cytokines inhibit the production of each other by inhibiting differentiation down the opposite Th pathway, in normal microbial infections (Abbas and Lichtman, 2005), yet here they were seen at nearly equal levels.
-Even more interesting was the fact that both these cytokines were required for maximal tumor immunity, and that mice deficient in either showed greatly reduced antitumor immunity.
+Even more interesting was that both these cytokines were required for maximal tumor immunity, and that mice deficient in either showed greatly reduced antitumor immunity.
 IFN-γ null mice showed virtually no immunity, while IL-4 null mice showed a 50% reduction when compared to immunised wild type mice.

 The reduction of immunity in IL-4 deficient mice, has been attributed to a decrease in eosinophil production.
 In mice deficient in IL-5, the cytokine responsible for differentiation of myeloid progenitor cells into eosinophils, less eosinophils are seen at the site of tumour challenge, which is to be expected.
 (Hung, 1998) These mice also show reduced antitumor immunity, suggesting that IL-4 deficient mice, which would produce less IL-5, and subsequently have reduced eosinophil levels, elicit their effect through eosinophils.

 Th-1 activity in tumor immunity

-Th1 cells are one of the two main Th cell polarizations first identified.
+Th1 cells are one of the two main Th cell polarizations first identified and involved in type 1 immunity.
 Th1 differentiation is IL-12 dependent, and IFN-γ is the signature cytokine of cells of a Th1 lineage.

 Th1 cell anti-tumor activity is complex and includes many mechanisms.
 Th1 cells are indirectly responsible for activating tumor-suppressing CTLs by activating the antigen-presenting cells which then present antigen to and activate the CTL.

 IFN-γ produced by Th1 cells activates macrophages, increasing phagocytosis of pathogen and tumor cells.
 Activated macrophages produce IL-12, and since IL-12 promotes Th1 cell differentiation, this forms a tumor-suppressing feedback loop.

 Th1 and NK cells both contribute to killing of tumor cells via the TNF-related apoptosis-inducing ligand (TRAIL) pathway.
 NK cells produce IFN-γ and are also activated by IL-12, creating another tumor-suppressing feedback loop.